 Roger Myerson, CIFAR Advisor; Glen A. Lloyd Distinguished Professor of Economics, University of Chicago

 - Existing networks in fragile states can pose a challenge to new government cohesion.
 Elite networks can be too narrow to govern, and societal fractions too deep to come together to form a cohesive government.
 International assistance can inadvertently exacerbate this by channeling resources exclusively through the national government, allowing national leaders to retain privileged positions without negotiating with a politically and geographically broad coalition.
-Destabilizing national rivalries can be perpetuated if one group receives international military assistance, which can import external rivalries into the recipient country’s politics.
+Destabilizing national rivalries can be perpetuated if different groups receive international military assistance, which can import external rivalries into the recipient country’s politics.

-- A strong state needs a balanced constitutional relationship between national leaders and autonomous local leaders with support from other regions.
+- A strong state needs a balanced constitutional relationship between national leaders and autonomous local leaders with support in their region.
 Many successful countries devolve substantial state spending to subnational governments that are subject to national law but owe their positions to local politics.
 “The acid test of effectiveness” of checks and balances should focus on whether they reassure local leaders that they have a stake in national politics.
-The first focus for addressing state fragility must be building a better political process and leaders who can mobilize active supporters by distributing patronage and protection, before disciplined soldiers, lawyers and judges.
+The first focus for addressing state fragility must be building a more inclusive political system, including local leaders who can mobilize active supporters by distributing patronage and protection.
+These goals of political development deserve priority even over other worthy goals such as training, disciplined soldiers, lawyers and judges.

-- Creating veto powers as a mechanism of legal safeguards will not establish checks and balances.
+- To introduce effective limits on the power of the national executive, it is better to positively delegate some power to autonomously elected local governments than to create negative veto players within the national government.
 In today’s fragile states, narrow political elites have tried to maintain a monopoly over power.
-If the winner of a first election holds authority as strong as veto powers, a dangerous zero-sum game emerges with real risk that the winner will seek to assume dictatorial power and suppress the opposition.
+If the winner of a first election holds a strong popular mandate but faces an opposition that tries to negate his or her authority by exercising formal veto powers, then a dangerous zero-sum game can emerge, with real risk that the winner will seek to assume dictatorial power and suppress the opposition.
 It is better to hold local elections first to ensure subnational representation, which can then have a stake in elections at the national level.

 - Devolving power to local councils based on local politics can be a first step toward strengthening the base of the state.
 Local leaders in every part of the country can thereby acquire a stake in the political system.
 This process can also help guarantee the rights of minorities where they have a share of local power in districts where they are concentrated, as well as incentivize local leaders to make the common agenda salient as they look to eventually run for office at the national level.

 - The international community has not tried to build such a balanced political system in today's fragile states.
 Diplomats tend to focus on national and international politics but neglect political considerations at the subnational and local levels.
 The relationship between national and local politics is an important point of state-building.
 Such expertise is needed and can be developed again.
-The Commonwealth of Nations would be an ideal body to oversee an arbitrative role in state-building.
+The Commonwealth of Nations would be an ideal body to oversee such an agency for state-building.

 Download the PDF